satoshilira/whitepaper-site/content/000-introduction/_index.md

 **Decentralized Finance (DeFi) within the LIRA Ecosystem**

-The Satoshi LIRA ecosystem embraces the principles of decentralized finance (DeFi), unlocking a multitude of financial opportunities for individuals.
+The LIRA ecosystem embraces the principles of decentralized finance (DeFi), unlocking a multitude of financial opportunities for individuals.
 Through decentralized applications (DApps), users can access a wide range of financial services such as lending, borrowing,